DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Question your data
   - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before Sun 9pm on [Moodle](https://moodle.trincoll.edu)
 - Review last week's [housing search simulation](https://docs.google.com/spreadsheets/d/1dwiINluRT1-as_k3WROeLx5kgi1Rl97GGP7bMVTuHM8/edit?gid=0#gid=0).
 Questions: How do our simulated family profiles compare to ALICE?
 What obstacles stand in the way of obtaining an affordable rental or home purchase?
 How is "affordable" calculated by various rental and homebuying tools?
 - Brief review of last week's quiz.
-How would ChatGPT have done?
+How did basic ChatGPT do with this [2023 sample data](https:/datavizforall.org/sample-data/2023-08-28-nyc-inspections.csv) when [asked to calculate the number of pizza restaurants in Brooklyn](https://chatgpt.com/share/66e843e2-2b44-800f-8fd1-fb4bffa02aa4)?
 Read syllabus policy on [Intellectual Honesty and Artificial Intelligence](#intellectual-honesty-and-artificial-intelligence)

 ### Wed Sept 18
 - Before class, read background and write questions to prepare for today's meeting: